-Peer counselors are students whose primary aim is to be of friendly assistance to other students.
-Peer counselors can be especially helpful in answering questions for new students during orientation and registration periods.
-The Peer Counselors invite you to stop by to share an idea, get information, and perhaps meet a friend at their information table outside of J143.
+Counselor Aides are students whose primary aim is to be of friendly assistance to other students.
+They can be especially helpful in answering questions for entering students during orientation and registration periods.
+Counselor Aides work in each of the Student Development Centers throughout the academic year as part of a team providing assistance to students at the College.